Learning Opportunity

 There are 12 places available on each course.
 Our aim is to create a tightly-knit cohort, supported by BLC to share their learning experience with one another and to find commonality for future connection.

-FULL COST TICKET
+FULL RESIDENTIAL TICKET

 DEPOSIT TICKET